azdavis/fix-ws/readme.md

 Fixes whitespace by:

 - Removing trailing whitespace.
-- Ensuring there is exactly one newline at EOF.
+- Ensuring there is exactly one LF at EOF.
 - Optionally converting indentation between tabs and spaces.

 ## Installation